Coping with Unreliable Workers in Internet-based Computing: An Evaluation of Reputation Mechanisms: Model

 While workers make their decision individually and with no coordination, following \cite{Sarmenta02} and \cite{PPL12}, we assume that all the workers that cheat in a round return the same incorrect value; this yields a worst case scenario (and hence analysis) for the master with respect to obtaining the correct result using mechanisms where the result is the outcome of voting.
 It subsumes models where cheaters do not necessarily return the same answer.
 (This can be seen as a weak form of collusion.)

-\cg{For simplicity, unless otherwise stated, we assume that workers do not change their type over time.
-Observe that in practice it is possible that changes occur.
+For simplicity, unless otherwise stated, we assume that workers do not change their type over time.
+In practice it is possible that changes occur.
 For example, a rational worker might become malicious due to a bug, or a malicious worker (e.g., a worker under the influence of a virus) become altruistic (e.g., if an antivirus software reinstates it).
-If this may happen, then all our results still apply for long enough periods between two changes. }
+If this may happen, then all our results still apply for long enough periods between two changes.
+(In our simulation study we do consider scenarios where the workers change their type dynamically.